ninception/VisRecog_resources/ObjectCategorisation.md

 ### Pyramid match kernel (lec6)
 * How is partial matching between sets of features robust to occlusion, cluttering and segmentation errors?
+### Local Coordinate Coding
+* Principally a mathematical concept.
+Discuss with Sir.